mengxun66/reconstruction-aware-3D-2D-3D/README.md

 Original architectural drawings and other copyrighted source materials are not redistributed unless their licenses permit public release.
 ## Software environment
+The workflow was developed using Rhino and Grasshopper.
+Exact software versions, document units, geometric tolerances, and required Grasshopper plug-ins are documented in:
+`environment/software_versions.md`
+`environment/grasshopper_plugins.md`
 ## Reproducibility
 To reproduce the main workflow: